This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A craniotomy is surgery to open your skull and operate on your brain.
-You may need a craniotomy if you have an arteriovenous malformation (AVM).
+This surgery is used to remove an arteriovenous malformation (AVM).
 An AVM is an abnormal connection between the arteries and veins in your brain.
-An AVM may be found anywhere in your brain.
 You may need a craniotomy if your AVM causes your brain to bleed.
 You may also need a craniotomy if you have symptoms such as seizures, headaches, or speech problems.

 Before your surgery:

 - You may need to have blood tests.
-Your caregiver may also do a CT scan or an MRI.
+Your surgeon may also do a CT scan or an MRI.
 If you have a large AVM, you may need to have a procedure called embolization before your surgery.
-Ask your caregiver for more information about other tests or procedures that you may need.
-Write down the date, time, and location of each test.

 The night before your surgery: